bbauska/Coursera-Bootstrap/readme.md

 <h4>Exercise (Video): Icon Fonts</h4>

-Let\'s now move on to our next exercise, where we will learn more about Icon fonts.
+Let&apos;s now move on to our next exercise, where we will learn more about Icon fonts.

 We will download Font Awesome, and then include it in our website